The set-up of the QUSTEC doctoral programme is inherently international, interdisciplinary and intersectoral.

 - The Final conference will be held in 2024 and organised by the fellows and supervisors from University of Strasbourg with the assistance of all consortium members.

-Besides the main events, the series of continuous training sessions will be organised throughout the duration of the programme with the assistance of QUSTEC partners.
+Besides the main events, the series of continuous training sessions are organised throughout the duration of the programme with the assistance of QUSTEC partners.

 Integration in existing training programmes

-QUSTEC ESRs take part also in the respective graduate programmes at the QUSTEC partner
+QUSTEC ESRs take part in the respective graduate programmes at the QUSTEC partner

 - PhD School QCQT and the Graduate Center (GRACE) of the University of Basel,